Merkel to visit euroskeptic Poland in struggle to save EU

 But Poland has also marginalized itself under its current government by taking an obstructionist position on climate change, refusing to accept Muslim refugees and refusing to give up its heavy reliance on coal.
 It is also in a standoff with Brussels for eroding the independence of Poland’s constitutional court.

-Merkel is to meet with Prime Minister Beata Szydlo, President Andrzej Duda and Law and Justice chairman Jaroslaw Kaczynski, as well as opposition leaders and representatives of the ethnic German minority in Poland.
+Merkel is to meet with Prime Minister Beata Szydlo, President Andrzej Duda and Kaczynski, as well as opposition leaders and representatives of the ethnic German minority in Poland.

+Duda’s foreign policy adviser, Krzysztof Szczerski, said Germany had requested “a strict one-on-one with the president,” even without an interpreter.

-The deputy foreign minister of Poland, Konrad Szymanski, said the re-election of Donald Tusk, the former Polish prime minister, as head of the European Council, might come up in the talks.
+The re-election of Donald Tusk, the former Polish prime minister, as head of the European Council, is likely to come up in the talks.
 Tusk had Merkel’s backing for his first term and hopes to serve another term when his ends in May.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.